 It has come to our attention that some people are innocently purchasing works they believe to be genuine Facsimile Etchings when in fact they are pages taken from books.
 Two books that are commonly destroyed are Norman Lindsay: Two Hundred Etchings (Angus & Robertson, Sydney, 1973) and Norman Lindsay's Favourite Etchings (Angus & Robertson, Sydney, 1977 and reprinted in 1984).

-Please be aware that all Norman Lindsay works in any medium are subject to copyright restrictions as outlined above.
-Odana Editions is the sole legally authorised publisher of the Facsimile Etchings.
-Norman Lindsay's etchings must not be reproduced in any shape or form without the consent of Lin Bloomfield.
+Please be aware that all Norman Lindsay works in any medium are subject to copyright restrictions as outlined above until 31 December 2039.
+Odana Bloomfield is the sole legally authorised publisher of the Facsimile Etchings.
+Norman Lindsay's etchings must not be reproduced in any shape or form without the consent of Jane, Rebecca and David Bloomfield.
 Many images of Norman Lindsay etchings have been purchased in auction houses, antique shops or secondhand goods stores and have been found to have "certificates" with them claiming to be limited edition facsimile etchings.
-An image cannot be a legal Facsimile Etching unless it is published by Odana Editions.
-If it is not published by Odana Editions it is a breach of the Copyright Act 1968 and the Trade Practices Act 1974.
+An image cannot be a legal Facsimile Etching unless it is published by Odana Bloomfield.
+If it is not published by Odana Bloomfield it is a breach of the Copyright Act 1968 and the Trade Practices Act 1974.
 Section 52 of the Trade Practices Act 1974 prohibits "misleading and deceptive" conduct.

-Lin Bloomfield has the exclusive right to publish the Norman Lindsay Facsimile Etchings.
+Jane, Rebecca and David Bloomfield have the exclusive right to publish the Norman Lindsay Facsimile Etchings.
 Editions are restricted to 550, each individually numbered by hand.
 Authenticity is guaranteed by an embossed seal in the lower right hand corner of the image (the seal has a dot at the 6:00 o'clock position).
 All works have a Certificate of Authenticity.